 Under DPS2, a landscaping strip is required no less than three metres wide within the lot along all street boundaries.
 The proposed landscaping strip has a minimum width of 1.756 metres to Wanneroo Road and 1.505 metres to Gorman Street.
 The Wanneroo Road landscaping strip is screened from view from Wanneroo Road by a 1.7 metre high brick wall therefore it is considered that this variation is minor in nature.
 The Gorman street landscaping strip is reduced by the requirement for an access driveway on the site between the house and the boundary line.
-The proposal includes a 600mm strip of landscaping strips, combined, work to mitigate building bulk on the site.
+The proposal includes a 600mm strip of landscaping between the access driveway and the house and it is considered that these two landscaping strips, combined, work to mitigate building bulk on the site.
 Additionally, the 5.5 metre deep Gorman Street verge is covered with lawn which is considered to contribute towards an aesthetic landscape as viewed from the street.
 Further to this the proposal includes 21% landscaping which is in excess of the 8% required under DPS2.